pbinkley/microcopying_1940/index.markdown

 processes, in operation, had handled the materials and felt perfectly qualified.
 We don't like to get into arguments of that kind.
-What we have to do, therefore, whenever microfilming is proposed under a WPA project, is to require that a full <span style="page" id="page122">[p.122]</span> statement of the work, the schedule of all the operations, the footage of film which would be required, the number of pages or units to be filmed, be sent to our procurement office and opened for bids, and then University Microfilms or Holbrook
+What we have to do, therefore, whenever microfilming is proposed under a WPA project, is to require that a full <span class="page" id="page122">[p.122]</span> statement of the work, the schedule of all the operations, the footage of film which would be required, the number of pages or units to be filmed, be sent to our procurement office and opened for bids, and then University Microfilms or Holbrook